Notice of Privacy Practices

 Business Associates

 We may provide your PHI to other companies or individuals that need the information to provide services to us.
 These other entities, known as “business associates,” are required to maintain the privacy and security of PHI.
-For example, we may provide information to companies that assist us with billing for our services.
-We may also use an outside collection agency to obtain payment when necessary.
+For example, we may provide information to companies that assist us with billing for our services or to an outside collection agency to obtain payment.

 As Required by Law